 About Our Chapter.

-The Delta Lambda Chapter of PGN is one of four business fraternities at the University of Pennsylvania.
+The Delta Lambda Chapter of PGN is one of four professional development organizations at the University of Pennsylvania.

 PGN values professionalism, brotherhood, and diversity.
 Our driven and dedicated group of brothers represent all four of Penn's schools and come from all around the world, with a common interest in business and a goal of developing professionalism both individually and within the Penn community.

 “No matter where I go, the PGN family continues to push me past my limits in the best possible ways.”

 We were founded in September 2003 by the Founding Five: Shachar Golan, Ian Lin, Kelsey Schwenk, Kathy Cernocky, and Sara Haq.
 The Chapter was officially initiated by the National Office on December 7, 2003.
 Since then, the Delta Lambda Chapter has grown to become a thriving organization that has changed the nature of professional development organizations at the University of Pennsylvania.
 Through the initiatives of Professionalism, Philanthropy, and Community, PGN has established a tradition of excellence.

 Since our inauguration, we have followed the Governing Principles of the National Chapter.
 As a chapter of the PGN National Organization, we embrace the personality and spirit of its founding members.
 At the University of Pennsylvania, we are unique in having created an organization open to all.
 We believe that opportunities for the study of business should be provided to every individual, regardless of social or academic background.

 PGN is unique in our dedication to fostering professional advancement in the greater Penn community.
 We host multiple professional events open to all students, including Fall Mock Interviews, company recruiting events, and the annual Silver Lake Private Equity Competition.
 We bare dedicated to fostering professional development to Brothers and beyond.